yhunglee/agri_data_crawler/README.md

 ***
 # Transactional prices of agricultural products of wholesale markets in Taiwan
-Because the original website of agricultural data had changed at thirty-one May 2016, we don't provide weather information inside flowers data from that day.
+1. Because the original website of agricultural data had changed at thirty-one May 2016, we don't provide weather information inside flowers data from that day.
+2. In this branch support46AndEarlierVersionOfFirefox, the programs only execute normally in Firefox 46 and its earlier versions.
+If you want to them executed in later version of Firefox, you should use the master branch of this project.

 ## Claims
 1. This software is provided as a tool only for collecting transactional prices easily and we don't have any intention to make impacts on trade markets in Taiwan.
 If there are some projects, developers, or interested groups and people influencing trade markets for agricultural products, this software and we won't take responsibities for them.